Zum Inhalt springen

 This article walks through the concrete process — step by step — and provides an ROI calculation you can use to build the business case for your organization.

-Why Procurement Is the Ideal AI Use Case
+Why Is Procurement the Ideal Use Case for AI Automation?

-Procurement meets every criterion that makes a process an ideal candidate for AI automation:
+Procurement meets every criterion that makes a business process an ideal candidate for AI automation.
+The combination of high transaction volumes, repetitive decisions, and variable input formats creates the perfect conditions for AI agents to deliver measurable results.

 • High volume: A mid-sized enterprise processes hundreds to thousands of purchase orders per month.